Margaret Anna Cusack: Sisters of St. Joseph of Peace

-Departure from the Catholic Church and death
+Departure from the Catholic Church

 In Newark, she once again came into controversy with the local Catholic hierarchy, this time regarding among other things, funding, and her public support of a suspended priest.
-She wrote a 176-page pamphlet entitled, "The Question of Today: Anti-Poverty and Progress, Labor and Capital".
-In it she defended social reformer Father Edward McGlynn.
-McGlynn was a vocal supporter of the political and economic views of Henry George, which some considered to border on socialism.
-George was popular with labor organizers, radicals, socialists, and Irish nationalists.
-Cardinal John McCloskey had reprimanded McGlynn and ordered him not to defend these views in public.
-McCloskey's successor, Archbishop Michael Corrigan ordered McGlynn to refrain from politics.
-McGlynn not only gave an address in support of George, (which earned him a two-week suspension), but made the rounds of the polls with George on election day.
-He also publicly criticized a pastoral letter Corrigan had issued condemning theories that would violate an individual's right to private property.
-Corrigan then temporarily suspended McGlynn from his priestly functions for a second time.
-Corrigan viewed Cusack's pamphlet as an attack on the authority of the church, and demanded an apology.
+She wrote a 176-page pamphlet entitled, The Question of Today: Anti-Poverty and Progress, Labor and Capital.
+In it, she defended Fr Edward McGlynn, a vocal supporter of the political and economic views of Henry George, which some considered to border on socialism.

+Archbishop Michael Corrigan of New York viewed Cusack's pamphlet as an attack on the authority of the Church and demanded an apology.
 She attempted to halt its publication, but was unsuccessful.
-Her involvement in the New York City political campaign generated a good deal of controversy.
-Cusack resigned as head of her order and placed a loyal friend Honoria Gaffney as the new leader.
-Gaffney was voted the second Mother General of the order in 1888.
+Her involvement in a New York City political campaign also generated a good deal of controversy.
+Cusack resigned as head of her order in 1888 and placed a loyal friend Honoria Gaffney as the new leader, confirmed by a later election.

-She returned to the Anglican Communion and issued The Nun of Kenmare: An Autobiography in 1888.
+Cusack returned to the Anglican Communion and issued The Nun of Kenmare: An Autobiography, also in 1888.
 Afterwards she lectured and wrote a number of anti-Catholic books: The Black Pope: History of the Jesuits, What Rome Teaches (1892) and Revolution and War, the secret conspiracy of the Jesuits in Great Britain (published posthumously, 1910).

+Death and legacy

-She died on 5 June 1899, aged 70, and was buried in a Church of England-reserved burial site at Leamington Spa, Warwickshire, England.
+Cusack died on 5 June 1899, aged 70, and was buried in a Church of England-reserved burial site at Leamington Spa, Warwickshire, England.

-Margaret Anna Cusack passed into obscurity for a long time, until as a result of Vatican II, religious orders were encouraged to review their roots and the intent of their founders.
+Cusack passed into obscurity for a long time, until as a result of Vatican II, religious orders were encouraged to review their roots and the intent of their founders.
 Since then there have been a number of studies on Cusack, such as Sister Philomena McCarthy's The Nun of Kenmare: The True Facts.
-With the rediscovery of the life and times of Margaret Anna Cusack, she has been hailed as a feminist or not, and a social reformer ahead of her times.
+With the rediscovery of the life and times of Cusack, she has been hailed as a feminist or not, and a social reformer ahead of her times.